Bioblitz Guide

 Public participation is what separates bioblitzes from traditional biological inventories. iNaturalist makes it easy for anyone to genuinely participate in your bioblitz by recording observations.

-Create high quality data
+Create high-quality data

 Who says bioblitzes are just about outreach?
 Because iNaturalist observations are independently identified and verified as Research Grade data, your bioblitz, no matter how small, will contribute directly to science.

-Make tallying your species count easy
+Make counting your species easy

 How to organize a bioblitz